mgonzs13/tap_llm_course/README.md

 ### Exercises 2

-These exercises introduce Prompt Engineeing by using [LangChain](https://www.langchain.com/).
+These exercises introduce Prompt Engineering by using [LangChain](https://www.langchain.com/).
 Therefore, [LangChain](https://www.langchain.com/) is used to deploy [llama.cpp](https://github.com/ggerganov/llama.cpp) GGUF LLMs.
 It also provides examples of how to use quantized LLMs to perform Retrieval Augmented Generation (RAG), with Embedding models and Reranker models.
 Finally, a Structured Output example is included using GBNF grammars from [llama.cpp](https://github.com/ggerganov/llama.cpp).

 ### Exercises 3

-These exercises provide examples Fine-Tuning, PEFT (Parameter-Efficient Fine-Tuning) and QLoRA, using [Unsloth](https://unsloth.ai/).
-Especifically there are two PEFT types employed: SFTT (Supervised Fine-tuning Trainer), used to train an LLM to generate Behaviour Trees (Dataset: [ArtemLykov/LLM_BRAIn_dataset](https://huggingface.co/datasets/ArtemLykov/LLM_BRAIn_dataset)), and DPO (Direct Preference Optimization), used to focuse an LLM on neural networks data (Dataset: [NeuralNovel/Neural-DPO](https://huggingface.co/datasets/NeuralNovel/Neural-DPO)).
+These exercises provide examples of Fine-Tuning, PEFT (Parameter-Efficient Fine-Tuning), and QLoRA, using [Unsloth](https://unsloth.ai/).
+Specifically, there are two PEFT types employed: SFTT (Supervised Fine-tuning Trainer), used to train an LLM to generate Behaviour Trees (Dataset: [ArtemLykov/LLM_BRAIn_dataset](https://huggingface.co/datasets/ArtemLykov/LLM_BRAIn_dataset)), and DPO (Direct Preference Optimization), used to focus an LLM on neural networks data (Dataset: [NeuralNovel/Neural-DPO](https://huggingface.co/datasets/NeuralNovel/Neural-DPO)).
 After Fine-Tuning the LLMs, the LoRA adapters can be merged with the base LLMs and quantize the resulting LLM or quantize the LoRA adapters.

 ### Exercises 4

-Thess exercises provide example of Model Merging to create new LLMs instead of using Fine-Tuning.
-There are you types of merging in these exercises: SLERP (Spherical Linear Interpolation), used to merge a Qwen model and a DeekSeek model, and Passthrough, used to merge several Qwen models.
+These exercises provide examples of Model Merging to create new LLMs instead of using Fine-Tuning.
+There are two types of merging in these exercises: SLERP (Spherical Linear Interpolation), used to merge a Qwen model and a DeekSeek model, and Passthrough, used to merge several Qwen models.
 The resulting LLMs are quantized to GGUF.

 ### Exercises 5

-This exercises presents a basic use of Tool Calling, using in AI Agents.
-Since [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) does only support calling a function, this basic example shows how an LLM can be used to create a tool call.
+This exercise presents a basic use of Tool Calling, using AI Agents.
+Since [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) only supports calling a function, this basic example shows how an LLM can be used to create a tool call.

 ### Exercises 6